Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

     You can help by [expanding it][contributing]

 !!! info "User experience"
-    This guide is written assuming the user has absolutely zero Vapoursynth or Python experience and is starting fresh,
+    This guide is written with the assumption that the user has absolutely zero Vapoursynth or Python experience and is starting fresh.
-    as will be the case for most users.
     If you're already semi-experienced,
     you may want the [quickstart guide][quickstart] instead.

-This page explains how to install both VapourSynth and JET, as well as how to set up your code editor and previewer.
+This page explains how to install both Vapoursynth and JET, as well as how to set up your code editor and previewer.

 We will be going over the following steps:

 - Installing requirements
 - Installing JET packages
-- Setting up your code editor
+- Setting up a code editor/IDE
-- Installing plugins
+- Installing Vapoursynth plugins

 ## Prerequisite knowledge

 To follow this guide,
-you should have a basic understanding of a couple of things.
+you should have a basic understanding of a couple of things:

 ### Terminal